Smart Charitable Giving Starts with Knowing the Facts

 Do some research first and know if your money will be put to good use.
-It won’t take much time and it will ensure your donation is going to worthy organization.
+It won’t take much time and it will ensure your donation is going to a worthy organization.
 There are often several different organizations working toward a similar end, support the one who is reputable and efficiently using funds.

 Consider these 3 steps for smart charitable giving:

-1. Only text small amounts.
+1. Text only small amounts.

 Should you text a donation?
 Yes and no.